viperproject/diodon-artifact/README.md

 [![Artifact Image](https://github.com/viperproject/diodon-artifact/actions/workflows/artifact.yml/badge.svg?branch=main)](https://github.com/viperproject/diodon-artifact/actions/workflows/artifact.yml?query=branch%3Amain)
 [![Artifact Claims](https://github.com/viperproject/diodon-artifact/actions/workflows/artifact-evaluation.yml/badge.svg?branch=main)](https://github.com/viperproject/diodon-artifact/actions/workflows/artifact-evaluation.yml?query=branch%3Amain)

 This is the artifact for the paper "The Secrets Must Not Flow: Scaling Security Verification to Large Codebases", which will appear at the IEEE Symposium on Security and Privacy (S&P), 2026.
-This repository contains the protocol model, the SSM Agent's codebase, a DH implementation codebase, and the static analysis tools.
+This repository contains the protocol model, the forked SSM Agent's codebase, a DH implementation codebase, and the static analysis tools.

 > **Note to artifact reviewers:**
 > We will publish this repository (including all submodules) after artifact evaluation on [Zenodo](https://zenodo.org).